TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 with the followers of Silvanus in the Forest of Beasts have always been positive and respectful.
-If a character succeeds on a DC 17 Intelligence (Investigation) check, they will realise that there are references to books and history that is missng from 500 years ago.
+If a character succeeds on a DC 17 Intelligence (Investigation) check, they will realise that there are references to books and history that is missing from 500 years ago.

 #### Parlour

->
+> The warm autumn colours and fabric tapestries that adorn the walls don't
+> stop the cold from seeping in.
+At the far end, a grand fireplace is empty,
+> apart from charred remains and ash.
+Above, a large portrait, with an old
+> elf man, wearing robes of Silvanus and a gold leaf.
+The room is filled
+> with comfortable padded chairs and benches, and dusty tables and cabinets.

 #### Drawing room